sgouralis-research-group/step_finder/README.md

 # Step Finder

+> **Note:** [Source code](#source-code) is available in the `source_code_version` folder.

 This is a standalone MATLAB app for single-molecule time series analysis.
 The user imports laboratory single-molecule fluorescence data and the step-finder estimates the number and characteristics of photobleaching events.

 ### Installing the app:
 1. Download the Chiara_Step_Finder_v03.mlappinstall file.